sigstore/model-transparency/DIRSHA256.md

 ## Abstract

-This document describes DIRSHA256, an algorithm to serialize the content of a filesystem path using the cryptographic hash function SHA256.
+This document describes DIRSHA256, an parameterized algorithm to serialize the content of a filesystem path using the cryptographic hash function SHA256.
 The cryptographic strength of DIRSHA256 depends on the properties of the SHA256 hash function.

 ## Introduction

-ML models like PyTorch's and Huggingface's store model parameters (weight, architecture, etc) in several files stored in a directory.
-Models can be several hundreds gigabytes large.
+ML frameworks like PyTorch's and Hugging Face's store model parameters (weight, architecture, etc) in several files stored in a directory.
+These files can be several hundreds of gigabytes in size.
 Thus we need a fast and flexible serizalization mechanism to cryptographically hash a model stored in a directory.

 ## Terminology and symbols